 How do you get your view across about what the Community Association is doing in your name?
-On an informal basis, talk to a Committee Member, particularly James Davys, current Chairman, or Laura Evans, current Secretary.
+On an informal basis, talk to a Committee Member.
 The full membership is listed below.

 Every year there is an AGM to which all villagers are welcome.
 It's usually in the Village Hall or the Jubilee Pavilion in September.
 Details are posted in The Villager.

 The Community Association's Welcome Pack aims to help newcomers find their feet and provide those bits of useful information that are so difficult to accumulate.
 If you are new to the village, or you know of someone who is, please contact Bill Horsfield on 01491 832041.